Exploring hidden sectors with two-particle angular correlations at future $e^{+}e^{-}$ colliders: Abstract

 \section{Abstract}

-Future $e^+e^-$ colliders are called to play a fundamental role in measuring Standard Model (SM) parameters with unprecedented precision and the discovery of physics beyond the SM (BSM).
-This study focus on a QCD-like Hidden Valley (HV) scenario, with relatively light v-quarks ($\lesssim 100$~GeV), perturbing the QCD partonic cascade and increasing azimuthal and (pseudo)rapidity correlations of final-state SM hadrons.
-Using \Pythia and detector fast simulation tools we study \textit{ridge-like} structures arising in the two-particle angular correlation function, including selection cuts and detector effects.
+{ Future $e^+e^-$ colliders are expected to play a fundamental role in measuring Standard Model (SM) parameters with unprecedented precision and in probing physics beyond the SM (BSM).
+This study investigates two-particle angular correlation distributions involving final-state SM charged hadrons.
+Unexpected correlation structures in these distributions {is considered to } be a hint for new physics perturbing the {QCD} partonic cascade and thereby modifying azimuthal and (pseudo)rapidity correlations.
+Using \textsc{Pythia8} {Monte Carlo generator} and fast simulation, including selection cuts and detector effects, we study potential structures in the two-particle angular correlation function.
+We adopt the QCD-like Hidden Valley (HV) scenario as implemented in \textsc{Pythia8} {generator}, with relatively light {HV} $v$-quarks ({below about} 100~GeV), to illustrate the potential of \mbox{this method.}}